anjulismith13/instagram-unfollow-v2/README.md

 # Instagram Engagement Analyzer
 A personal project for analyzing Instagram engagement data without hooking into the Meta API.
+Developed with the support of AI tooling.

 ## Use Case
 As influencer marketing grows on Instagram, engagement metrics are increasingly important to brands.
 A large following matters, but engagement matters more.